khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Introduction copy.md

 - Center

 Please take your time to review the relevant sections, you can utilise the 'search' function in the top right to find any specific subjects.
-For controllers starting a training programme within **Khaleej vACC** you should study thoroughly the relevant **General Operating Procedures (GOPs)** to the position you are training on.
+For controllers starting a training programme within **Khaleej vACC** you should study thoroughly the relevant **Standard Operating Procedures (SOPs)** to the position you are training on.

 ## Purpose
-The purpose for the outlined **General Operating Procedures (GOPs)** found on this documentation site are to improve standards of controlling within the **Khaleej vACC**.
+The purpose for the outlined **Standard Operating Procedures (SOPs)** found on this documentation site are to improve standards of controlling within the **Khaleej vACC**.
 We want to ensure all controllers, residents or visitors are controlling to a high standard on the VATSIM Network whilst having a defined procedures to follow.

-All controllers are expected to control within the **Khaleej vACC** in accordance with the **General Operating Procedures (GOPs)** found on this website.
+All controllers are expected to control within the **Khaleej vACC** in accordance with the **Standard Operating Procedures (SOPs)** found on this website.

 ## Validity of Documents
-It is the responsibility of the **Khaleej vACC ATC Training Department** to ensure the validity of information within the **General Operating Procedures (GOPs)** are maintained.
+It is the responsibility of the **Khaleej vACC ATC Training Department** to ensure the validity of information within the **Standard Operating Procedures (SOPs)** are maintained.

 ## Reporting Errors
 If you find any errors in any of the content on this documentation site, please report it to the ATC Training Department.